smcasillas1/Capstone/README.md

      7. Named/Verified each column titles appropriately
      8. Formatted each column appropriately

-- Python's Data Cleaning Steps: Webscraping Cities/Counties Websites and Wrangling related data

-- Python's Data Cleaning Steps: Webscraping Cities/Counties Websites and Wrangling related data
+- Python's Data Cleaning Steps: Webscraping Cities/Counties Websites and Wrangling data

+     1. Read HTML text information from Website that contains Ohio City and County Mapping
+     2. Removed Zip Code column since it's out of scope of this project
+     3. Added State Name to add Parent level Hiearchy of the Cities and Counties
+     4.

 ## Data Analysis Process